wyhitcs/team-letsencrypt/draftv1.md

 3. Let’s Encrypt automatically solves this challenge;
 4. CA grants a certificate after the challenge has been solved.

-In the report, the project is analyzed from different views and perspectives.
-In the first section, we identified different types of stakeholders and studied how they are related to the project.
-Then, the Context View is analyzed to demonstrate the relationship between Let’s Encrypt and its external enviroment.
+In this report, the project is analyzed from different views and perspectives.
+In the first section, we identified 5 different types of stakeholders and studied how they are related to the project.
+Then, the Context View is presented to demonstrate the relationship between Let’s Encrypt and its external enviroment.

 In the section of Development View, we aim to analyze the architecture of Let’s Encrypt that concerns the development process.

-In the section of Deployment View, the enviroment (software/network enviroment) requirements of Let’s Encrypt are provided.
+The section of Deployment View describes the enviroment (software/network enviroment) requirements of Let’s Encrypt.

 The section of Variability Perspective shows the variable features provided by Let’s Encrypt.
 To gain a deeper understanding, the implementation strategies and evolution history are analyzed.

-In the section of Evolution Perspective, we identified several possible changes of Let’s Encrypt in the future and listed corresponding architecture tactics used by Let’s Encrypt to increase its flexibility to accomodate changes.
+In the section of Evolution Perspective, we made a list of several possible changes of Let’s Encrypt in the future and the corresponding architecture tactics used by Let’s Encrypt to increase its flexibility to accomodate such changes.

 #2.
 Views and Perspectives

-In this section, we present a comprehensive study of Let’s Encrypt covering the stakeholders, the architecture, the deployment of the software, the variability and evolution of Let’s Encrypt.
+In this section, a comprehensive study of Let’s Encrypt covering the stakeholders, the Context View, the development and deployment of the software, the variability and evolution of Let’s Encrypt.

 ##2.1 Stakeholders Analysis
-We identify 6 types of stakeholders for Let's Encrypt.
+5 types of stakeholders are identified for Let's Encrypt as follows:

 ### Acquirers